claire-west/svstudio-manual/docs/quickstart/managing-tracks.md

 ![Create a Track](/img/quickstart/duplicate-track.png)

-Notes from other tracks will be shown on the current track as colored lines.
+Notes from other tracks will be shown in the piano roll as colored lines.
 This can be disabled with the "Show Melody from Other Tracks" option in the "View" menu at the top of the application window.

 ![Create a Track](/img/quickstart/show-other-tracks.png)